MickaliaR/osTicket--Ticket-lifecycle/README.md

 - Create Tickets as a User on help desk center
 - Work tickets as an Agent and updating priority
-- Assign Tickets to Departments and adding SLA to tickets based on priority
+- Assign Tickets to Departments and assigning SLA to tickets based on priority
 - Updating and Resolving tickets as working Agent

 <h2>Lifecycle Stages</h2>